LEADING OFF: Twins host Yankees, Angels' skid hits 12 - WHIZ News

 “It’ll be good to see some old people and catch up,” said Olson, acquired from the Athletics in a March trade to replace Freddie Freeman in Atlanta.

-Olson hit a three-run homer Sunday in Colorado to help the Braves win their season-high fifth straight.
+Olson hit a three-run homer Sunday at Colorado to help the Braves win their season-high fifth straight.
 Kyle Wright (5-3, 2.41 ERA) starts for Atlanta against Cole Irvin (2-2, 2.96).

 It might do the A’s some good to hit the road.
 They lost the last six games of a 1-9 homestand that ended Sunday, dropping to 7-23 at the Coliseum — the worst home record in the majors and the second-worst in franchise history through 30 games.
 The 1920 Philadelphia A’s started 6-23-1 at home.